 in the Board of Directors, except as to those functions, powers and duties assigned to the Chairman of the Board as provided in this Act and such matters as may be delegated to the Chairman, directors and officers of the Authority pursuant to this title.
 The Board of Directors shall consist of five voting members appointed by the President by and with the advice and consent of the Senate, who shall hold office at the pleasure of the President.
 The President shall designate one of such members as Chairman of the Board, and shall have the power at any time and from time to time to designate a new Chairman of the Board from among the members of the Board.
 Of the five members of the Board, not more than three shall be members of any one political party.
-The Chairman shall devote his full working time to the affairs of the Authority (and its Subsidiaries) and shall hold no other salaried position.
+The of the Authority (and its Subsidiaries) and shall hold no other salaried position.